na-na-hi/renget/archive/vffr2.md

 &nbsp;
 &nbsp;
-With the current state of powercreep, *IMO* you should focus on getting a good *NEW* main DPS fully geared, then some general support stigmatas (Turganev T+B are currently the most useful generics) and farming fragments for whichever A-rank support works with your shiny new DPS.
+With the current state of powercreep, *IMO* you should focus on getting a good *NEW* main DPS fully geared, then some general support stigmatas (Turganev T+B are currently the most useful generics, grind them out, starting with
+B) and farming fragments for whichever A-rank support works with your shiny new DPS.
 With how fast JewHoYo is ramping the powercreep/char replacement rate, multi-use stigs/valks are a must.

 Try to restrain your dumber whale urges, unless you just want a reason to shit up the thread at eos.

-!!!note Equipment Gacha Odds
+!!!note Gacha Odds
     Probably best to note here that the odds JewHoYo gives for the stig gacha are almost certainly lies.
     While they *say* that the odds are ~14%, that's per 10 pulls (incl. guarantee,) not per pull, so the real per pull odds are much, much lower outside of the 10 pull guarantee - i.e. don't expect to regularly get more than one rare stig/weapon drop per ten pulls.

+	Conversely, I'm almost certain that the valkyrie gacha is more generous than they let on.
+After years of getting early S-ranks, I'm near certain that it's a 10% chance at the 10 pull guarantee to get the S-rank on offer, unlike their other games, where you get dick-all until soft pity.
 &nbsp;
 &nbsp;
 ####Endgame